residentsystem/DataFlow/README.md

 3. Go to the publish folder and run the project exe.

 > \\> cd C:\Publish\DataFlow<br>

+### Create powershell scripts for flows to be tested on Windows machines:
 > \\> .\DataFlow.exe -windows .\ApplicationFlowsWindows.xlsx

+### Create bash scripts for flows to be tested on Linux machines:
+> \\> .\DataFlow.exe -linux .\ApplicationFlowsLinux.xlsx

+### Create csv file for all flows to be fed to another process or test script:
+> \\> .\DataFlow.exe -csv .\ApplicationFlowsWindows.xlsx

+#### Note: If testing on a network that contain both Windows and Linux systems, an excel file for each is required.

-4. As before, the command should create a new folder (ApplicationFlowsWindows) that contain all the scripts.
+4. The command will create a new folder (ApplicationFlowsWindows) that will contain all the files.

 ## Built With
 * Visual Studio Code - Code editor